 We know that our fans have lots of questions about attending the Air Show.
 We have tried to summarize our most common questions into this Frequently Asked Questions (FAQ) page to make it as easy as possible for you to get the answers you are looking for.
 Simply click on the question you would like to see the answer for and it will appear.

-The latest list and status of confirmed and invited acts can be found by clicking here.
+The list of performers and their latest attendance status can be found by clicking here.

-We are also working with the 5th Division of the Canadian Army to bring back a number of army vehicle, equipment and personnel displays.
+We are working with the 5th Division of the Canadian Army to bring back a number of army vehicle, equipment, and personnel displays, as well as Maritime Forces Atlantic to bring displays about career options with them.

 Click here to view the proposed schedule for the week of the Air Show.